oisintohak/Farm-To-Fork/README.md

 Map feature:

 - When a farmer signs up they must add their location before adding products
-- Use MapBox API to allow users to add their location
+- Use Google Places API to find coordinates based on users address
+- Frontend validation to geocode address before submitting
+- Use GeoDjango to store location info and to enable sorting farmers by distance
 - Customers can search within a radius and view the results on a map or on a list
 - To reduce API calls, customers need to take an additional step to check if a farmer will deliver to them (based on customer location, farmer location and the farmers own delivery radius)